xiaozongyang/VictoriaLogs/docs/victorialogs/cluster.md

 - `vlselect` requests compressed data from `vlstorage` nodes in order to reduce network bandwidth usage at the cost of slightly higher CPU usage at `vlselect` and `vlstorage` nodes.
 The compression can be disabled by passing `-select.disableCompression` command-line flag to `vlselect`.
-  This reduces CPU usage at `vlselect` and `vlstorage` nodes at the cost of significanlty higher network bandwidth usage.
+  This reduces CPU usage at `vlselect` and `vlstorage` nodes at the cost of significantly higher network bandwidth usage.

 ## Advanced usage